Scottsdale Water Quality at a Glance

 • Chaparral Water Treatment Plant: Advanced facility incorporating specialized arsenic treatment capabilities, serving Salt River Project water with comprehensive filtration and disinfection processes.

-• Advanced Water Treatment Plant: World-renowned facility using ozonation, membrane ultrafiltration, reverse osmosis, and UV photolysis to produce ultra-purified recycled water, processing 23 million gallons daily capacity.
+• Advanced Water Treatment Plant: World-renowned facility using ozonation, membrane ultrafiltration, reverse osmosis, and UV photolysis to produce ultra-purified recycled water, processing up to 23 million gallons daily capacity.

 Infrastructure Modernization

-• Thomas Groundwater Treatment Facility: $25 million reverse osmosis facility completed in 2021, increasing operational flexibility and ensuring all groundwater meets the city’s highest quality standards while reducing water hardness.
+• Groundwater Treatment Facilities: Multiple treatment facilities including the Central Groundwater Treatment Facility and North Indian Bend Wash Granular Activated Carbon Treatment Facility, ensuring all groundwater meets the city’s highest quality standards while reducing water hardness.

 • Direct Potable Reuse Pioneer: First Arizona facility permitted for direct potable reuse (2019), representing a major advancement in alternative drinking water sources and long-term water security planning.

-• Aquifer Recharge Program: Innovative system injecting nearly 2 billion gallons of purified recycled water annually into drinking water aquifers through the world’s largest vadose zone groundwater recharge well field.
+• Aquifer Recharge Program: Innovative system that has recharged over 70 billion gallons of purified water into local aquifers since 1998, safeguarding the city’s long-term water supply through the world’s largest vadose zone groundwater recharge well field.

 Customer Protection Initiatives